tinko26/ao/docs/api/src/ao_sys/ao_cond.h.md

 ...

 - Condition (variable), but not that monitor-based kind implemented in the STL.
-- actually the same behavior as a binary semaphore
+- actually the same behavior as a manual-reset event

 ...